node-red/node-red.github.io/docs/developing-flows/designing.md

 ---
-layout: docs
+layout: docs-developing-flows
-toc: developing-flows-toc.html
+toc: toc-developing-flows.html
-title: Designing flow
+title: Designing flows
 ---

+***This content is under review and may not form part of the final flow developer guide***

 ### Development steps

 If a project needs complicated logic, it is better to design flow before starting development.
 After that, you create flows based on the flow design.
 In this subsection, we show an overview of whole recommended steps of design and development.

 * Design
    - Flow structure
    - Message
 * Implementation

 ### Designing flow structure

 {% comment %}